VirtualWolf/weatherbot/README.md

 ## Configuration

-Requires a file called `config.json` at the root of the repository with the following format to specify an IRC server and a list of channels to join, and optionally a list of HTTP endpoints to fetch weather data from:
+Requires a file called `config.json` at the root of the repository with the following format to specify an IRC server and a list of channels to join, and optionally a list of HTTP endpoints to fetch weather data from and a Twitter bearer token from [developer.twitter.com](https://developer.twitter.com) to programtically read tweet details:
 ```json
 {
     "connections": [